 Just south of the Santa Monica Pier you’ll encounter the Original Muscle Beach, the Chess Park with its life-sized chess board and lots of volleyball courts in the sand.
 You can also rent a bike or one of the e-scooters and take the bike path along the Southern California beach called The Strand south to the Funky Venice Beach Boardwalk and the Venice Pier… or north up to Will rogers State Beach.

 There is ample parking in eight lots along the beach and one on the pier.
 Rates range from $6 to $15 per day to park.
 It’s a well maintained beach with clean powdery sand and all of the typical beach activities such as surfing and swimming.

 The beach is divided into two sections: north of the pier and south of the pier and the charistics are different.
 On the north end, the Pacific Coast Highway and Palisades Park on top of a steep bluff separate the beach from the city.
 There are several bridge walkways leading from this section of beach over the coast highway and to the park/city above.
 Palisades Park offers the best views of the ocean, beach and pier to be found.

 On the south end, the city is on the save level as the beach.
 Beach access is available from any east – west running street south of the Santa Monica Pier.

 There are a number of reasons to head into downtown Santa Monica as well.
 Just off of the beach, you’ll find upscale restaurants, and 3 blocks east is the famous Third Street Promenade an open air shopping mall with upscale shops, restaurants and street vendors.

-Truth is there is enough to see and do in Santa Monica there is no reason to venture elsewhere on your Los Angeles vacation.
-But take some time to explore the nearly unlimited things to do in Los Angeles under our LA Tourist Attractions link.
+Check out our list of fun things to see and do in Santa Monica to make sure you don’t miss anything.
+And if that isn’t enough for you take some time to explore the nearly unlimited things to do in Los Angeles under our LA Tourist Attractions link.
 You’ll be glad you did.

 See more photos after the break…